Wen Zhengming: Biography

-In 1489, Wen Zhengming began studying under Shen Zhou, the eldest of the Four Masters and founder of the Wu school of painting, of which Wen himself later became a leading figure.
+In 1489, Wen Zhengming began studying under Shen Zhou, the eldest of the Four Masters and founder of the Wu school of Chinese painting, of which Wen himself later became a leading figure.
 Zhengming's father Wen Lin died in 1499, while working as prefect of Wenzhou.
 At Zhengming's request, Shen Zhou provided a written account of Wen Lin's life for the funeral.

 Wen Zhengming married the daughter of a high-ranking official and jinshi named Wu Yu around the year 1490.
 Her uncle was the artist Xia Chang, whose paintings of bamboo may have influenced Wen's own work.
 Little is known about Wen's wife herself, whose personal name was not recorded.
 After she died in 1542, Wen painted Wintry Trees after Li Cheng for a guest who arrived with a gift to mourn her death.

 Around 1509–1513, Wang Xianchen, a friend of the Wen family, began construction on the Humble Administrator's Garden, generally considered one of China's greatest classical gardens.
 The garden is the subject of some of Wen Zhengming's poems and paintings, including an album of thirty-one views painted in 1535 and a second of eight views in 1551.

 Wen Zhengming's brother Wen Gui died in 1536.
 Zhengming's eldest son, Wen Peng, was a noted seal-engraver.
-His second son.
-Wen Jia, was also an artist, as was his nephew Wen Boren (son of Wen Gui).
+His second son, Wen Jia, was also an artist, as was his nephew Wen Boren (son of Wen Gui).
 His great-grandson, Wen Zhenheng, a noted garden designer, rebuilt the Garden of Cultivation in Suzhou.
 His great-granddaughter, Wen Shu, was a popular and respected professional painter of flowers and insects.